The ABCDEFG of Little Strings: Examples

-For the simply-laced case, note that one can use the words weights (respectively roots) and coweights (respectively coroots) interchangeably.
+For the simply-laced case, we use the words weights (respectively roots) and coweights (respectively coroots) interchangeably.
 For $\fg=A_n$, a full puncture is realized by the following set $\cW_{\cS}$ of $n+1$ coweights: \beq

-\eeq $w_a^\vee$ is the $a$-th fundamental coweight, and $\alpha_a^\vee$ is the $a$-th coroot.
+\eeq $w_a^\vee$ is the $a$-th fundamental coweight, and $\alpha_a^\vee$ is the $a$-th simple coroot.
 Note that the set $\cW_{\cS}$ spans the coweight lattice.
 Each one of the coweights $\omega_a$ represents a distinct D5 brane wrapping a non-compact 2-cycle and some compact 2-cycles.
-At low energies, one can directly read off the 5d $\cN=1$ $A_n$ quiver gauge theory living on the branes: the coefficients of the $\alpha_a^\vee$ give the rank of the gauge group, while the number of hypermultiplets in the fundamental representation of the $a$-th node is given by the number of $-w_a$.
+At low energies, one can directly read off the 5d $\cN=1$ $A_n$ quiver gauge theory living on the branes: the coefficients of the $\alpha_a^\vee$ give the rank of the gauge group, while the rank of the flavor symmetry in the fundamental representation of the $a$-th gauge group is given by the number of occurrences of $-w_a$.
 The resulting 5d quiver gauge theory is shown in figure \ref{AnFull}.\\

-We add D3 branes wrapping compact two-cycles in the homology class.
+We superimpose the compact D5 branes on top of the non-compact ones and add D3 branes wrapping the compact 2-cycles.
 The strings that stretch between D3 branes realize a 3d $\cN=4$ $A_n$ quiver gauge theory, with gauge content $\prod_{a=1}^n U(N_a)$.
 Supersymmetry is broken to $\cN=2$ due to the strings stretching between the D3 and D5 branes, resulting in chiral and anti-chiral multiplets in fundamental representation of the various gauge groups.
-The Dynkin labels of the coweights \eqref{fund} written in fundamental coweight basis encode the precise matter content of the 3d theory: \beq
+The Dynkin labels of the coweights \eqref{fund} written in the fundamental coweight basis encode the precise matter content of the 3d theory: \beq

-\eeq We obtain a 3d $\cN=2$ quiver gauge theory $G^{5d}$ shown in figure \ref{AnFull}.
+\eeq We obtain the 3d $\cN=2$ quiver gauge theory $G^{3d}$ shown in figure \ref{AnFull}.
 Note in passing that the set $\cW_{\cS}$ has no common zeros in the above notation.
 Acting on this set with the Weyl group will not change that, so the set is distinguished and the defect is indeed a full puncture.\\

-The $q$-deformed vertex operator that realizes the full puncture is the product $:\prod_{i=1}^{n+1} V_{\omega_i}(x_i):$, where \beq
+The deformed vertex operator that realizes the full puncture is the product $:\prod_{i=1}^{n+1} V^\vee_{\omega_i}(x_i):$, where \beq